 Friends and family of someone who has suffered a brain injury can also find things very hard.
-Many patients can experience some personality changes, which may be temporary or permanent.
+They have to work their way through the mind field, and become carers of their injured loved one.
+But many brain injury survivors can experience some personality changes, which may be temporary or permanent.

 This can include things like increased irritability/aggression or apathy/lack of interest as well as suddenly having completely different interests and responses to people/situations.